radiodee1/awesome-chatbot/README.md

 * `teacher_forcing_ratio` This number tells the pytorch version of the model exactly how often to use teacher forcing during training.
 * `dropout` This number tells the pytorch version of the model how much dropout to use.
 * `pytorch_embed_size` This number tells the pytorch model how big to make the embedding vector.
+* `zero_start` True/False variable that tells the pytorch model to start at the beginning of the training corpus files every time the program is restarted.
+Overrides the saved line number that allows the pytorch model to start training where it left off after each restart.